sentinel-hub/custom-scripts/planetary-variables/forest-carbon-monitoring/canopy-cover/index.md

 ## Evaluate and visualize

-As Forest Carbon Diligence is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser links are not possible due to the personalized data credentials.
+As Forest Carbon Monitoring is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser links are not possible due to the personalized data credentials.

 ## General description